si-yao/si-yao.github.io/_posts/2013-01-01-video-post.md

 ## This is my first original video

 This is my first orignial video in my life.
 I happened to play the multi-player version of Flappy Bird online, a very popular mobile game for a time.
 I saw the source code and found that this game is purely made by javascrip!
 How amazing!
-For the sake of respect, I hacked the code and gave the bird super power .
+For the sake of respect, I hacked the code and gave the bird super power.
 I feel happy to see all of other birds fall down time after time, while my bird is free to across to wall.
 I uploaded the video to [bilibili](www.bilibili.tv/video/av967176/) and watched by thousands of people, and got nearly a hundred comments.
 That's fun!

 ##Descriptions about the function of embeded video